STPA for Learning-Enabled Systems: A Survey and A New Practice: STPA for LESs: A Survey

 \subsection{Scope and Paper Collection}

-In the literature search, we adopted Atlas.ti 6.0 \cite{friese2013user}, a qualitative research analysis tool to collect papers \cite{10.1145/2518106}.
-The search function of this survey is presented below, and these keywords only applied to the paper title and abstract.

-where $+$ indicates ``AND'', and $|$ indicates ``OR''.
-Moreover, papers, books, and thesis were excluded based on the following criteria: i) They were not published in English; ii) The paper, book, or thesis was strictly less than four pages; iii) A paper existed on the same preprint version; iv) The paper, book, or thesis could not be retrieved using IEEE Explore, Google Scholar, Electronic Journal Center, or ACM Digital Library.
+In the literature search, we adopted Atlas.ti 6.0 \cite{friese2013user}, a qualitative research analysis tool to collect papers.
+The search function of this survey is presented below, and these keywords only applied to the paper title and abstract. { } where $+$ indicates ``AND'', and $|$ indicates ``OR''.
+Moreover, papers, books and thesis were excluded based on the following criteria: i) not published in English; ii) strictly less than four pages; iii) exists duplicated versions; iv) can not be retrieved using IEEE Explore, Google Scholar, Electronic Journal Center, or ACM Digital Library.

 We selected 144 papers using search function \eqref{f1}, then filtered out those that only mentioned STPA in the introduction, related work, and future work sections, leaving 59 papers for further analysis.
-After careful examination, we further narrowed down our selection to 29 papers by removing duplicates and excluding those that did not combine the two themes of STPA and ``learning'' as a single topic despite mentioning both sets of keywords in the main methodology and case studies sections, cf.~Table~\ref{tab_stpa_survey}.
-It summarises the works from five perspectives---\textit{Attributes of Concern}, \textit{Object Under Study}, \textit{Modification of the Method}, \textit{Derivatives of the Analysis}, and the \textit{Process Modeled as a Control Loop}.
+After careful examination, we further narrowed down our selection to 31 papers by removing duplicates and excluding those that did not combine the two themes of STPA and ``learning'' as a single topic despite mentioning both sets of keywords in the main methodology and case studies sections, cf.~Table~\ref{tab_stpa_survey}.
+It summarises the works from five perspectives---\textit{Attributes of Concern}, \textit{Objects Under Study}, \textit{Modification of STPA}, \textit{Derivatives of the Analysis}, and \textit{Processes being Modeled as Control Loops}.